-Justin is Quest Nature Tours' Director of Programs and senior naturalist.
+Justin is Quest Nature Tours' Director of Programs and senior naturalist, and a principal of Worldwide Quest.
 Born and raised in Canada to an East Indian mother and Czech father, and schooled in French Immersion, Justin became by proxy a student of languages and cultures from an early age.
 A keen interest in nature also came to him early, and so one might say that travel came "naturally" to him as well when he was whisked off to visit relatives in faraway places!
-Driven by a desire to share his observations with others and an aptitude – so he was led to believe – to help others develop their own interests, he began leading nature walks in his early teen years and was ultimately able to make a career that married his multiple passions.
+Driven by a desire to share his observations with others and an aptitude to help others develop their own interests, he began leading nature walks in his early teen years and was ultimately able to make a career that married his multiple passions.
 He worked for several years as Senior Naturalist at Ontario's world-renowned Algonquin Park, where he coordinated the park's interpretive program and recruited and mentored promising young naturalists, in addition to serving as Lead Howler for Algonquin's celebrate Public Wolf Howls.
 Justin moved to Quest Nature Tours in early 2013.
 In addition to overseeing the tour roster, Justin has personally led tours to such places as India, Peru, Namibia, the Galapagos Islands, and the shores of Hudson Bay.

 Justin's interests span the gamut of natural history and he is always keen to help tour participants enjoy every region they visit to the utmost.
 He admits a particular fondness for India and the Galapagos Islands!

 Preparing for our Epic Northwest Passage expedition in August 2019!Memorable Moment

 Spotting a white-morph Gyrfalcon actively hunting over the tundra habitat near Churchill, Manitoba!